 2. Best Practices and Trends: Understand the interconnections between sales compensation and overall sales productivity.
 Learn how sales effectiveness drivers build upon each other.
 Compensation problems are often the outcome, not the cause.

-Let me know your thoughts in the Comment box below.
 The actions you take to solve incentive compensation challenges today will have a powerful impact on your success in 2013.